kibs-tech/kibs-tech.github.io/articles/microsoft-access.md

 ### Improved security
 SQL Server integrates with Windows system security and unlike Access it is designed to securely store confidential information.

-## SQL Server runs in the cloud

-## Less need for database administration.
+### Less need for database administration.
 If the SQL server database falls over (crashes), it can automatically recover and become available again in a matter of minutes.

+### SQL Server runs in the cloud
+You can purchase SQL Server and run it on your own server but in most cases these days you want to have it hosted in the cloud

-Additional benefits of having SQL Server in the cloud (Azure) No downtime
+#### Benefits of having SQL Server in the cloud (Azure)
+No downtime
 No hardware costs
 Reduced administration